sarptekbas/ZyapBot/README.md

-# ZyapBot Nightly
+# ZyapBot Canary
-## _Beta builds of zyapbot made for zyapguy's server_
+## _Alpha builds of zyapbot made for zyapguy's server_

 Zyapbot is a Discord bot made with node.js.

-## Nightly
+## Canary

-Nightly means that the features that are added have not been tested a lot and might cause interesting results.
+Canary means that the features that are added have not been tested a lot and might cause interesting results.
 It is not recommended to use this in a production environment.

 ## Features